Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-view-transaction-details.markdown

 	</table>

-* Per individual transaction (when drilling down):
+* Per individual transaction (when drilling down), when a transaction is blocked:

 	<table>
 	<tr>